projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

      - snoop
      - Snoop

-ACRN enable Snoop Control by default if all enabled VT-d DMAR units support Snoop Control by setting bit 11 of leaf PTE of EPT table.
-Bit 11 of leaf PTE of EPT is ignored by MMU.
-So no side effect for MMU.

-If one of the enabled VT-d DMAR units doesn't support Snoop Control, then Bit 11 of leaf PET of EPT is not set since the field is treated as reserved(0) by VT-d hardware implementations not supporting Snoop Control.
+If VT-d DMAR units doesn't support Snoop Control, then SNP Bit (bit 11) of leaf PETs of EPT is not set since the field is treated as reserved(0) by VT-d hardware implementations not supporting Snoop Control.

+VT-d DMAR unit of Intel integrated graphics device doesn't support Snoop Control.
+ACRN hypervisor uses a same copy of EPT as the secondary address translation table for a VM.
+When enalbe DMAR unit for Intel integrated graphics device, SNP Bit cannot be set in lead PTEs of EPT.

+No matter ACRN enables or disables Snoop Control, the DMA operations of passthrough devices behave correctly from guests' point of view.
+ACRN disables Snoop Control in VT-d DMAR engines for simplifing the implementation.
+Also, since the snoop behavior of PCIE transactions can be controlled by guest drivers, some devices may take the advantage of the NO_SNOOP_ATTRIBUTE of PCIE transactions for better performance when snoop is not needed.

+It's driver's responsibility to configure correct attribute in PCIE transactions.
+Otherwise, the corresponding device may not work properly.

 Initialization
 **************